 - 1. Inspect all systems that affect wheel alignment.
 Refer to "Inspection Prior to Alignment" in this section. - 2.
 Check the wheel bearing end play. - 3.
-Check and adjust the vehicle ride height as per the vehicle manufacturer's specifications. - 4.
+Check and adjust the vehicle ride height as specified in this section. - 4.
 Check toe-in and adjust if necessary.